Holomorphic anomaly equations for the Hilbert scheme of points of a K3 surface: Relative Gromov-Witten theory of

 where the invariants on the right hand side are defined by integration over the \emph{reduced virtual fundamental class} of the moduli space which is obtained by cosection localization \cite{KL} from the surjective cosection constructed in \cite{MP_GWNL, MPT}.
 If all $k_i=0$, we often just write $\gamma$ instead of $\tau_{k_1} \cdots \tau_{k_r}(\gamma)$.
 Sometimes we will also include psi classes $\psi_{i,j}^{\mathrm{rel}}$ at the relative markings where we follow the notation of \eqref{GWbracket}.
 If $\beta = 0$, the series \eqref{defn:ZGW} is defined to vanish.

 For any $(\beta,m)$ the moduli space $\Mbar^{\bullet}_{g,r,(\beta,n)}((S \times C,S_z), \vec{\lambda})$ carries also the ordinary or standard (i.e. non-reduced) virtual class.
 By the existence of the non-trivial cosection it vanishes for all $\beta \neq 0$, so it is only interesting for $\beta=0$.
-In case $\beta=0$ we denote it by $[ - ]^{\vir}$ as well (there is no possibility of confusion since the reduced virtual class is only defined for $\beta \neq 0$).
+In case $\beta=0$ we denote it by $[ - ]^{\std}$.
 If we integrate over the 'standard' virtual class, we decorate the corresponding Gromov-Witten bracket and the partition function $Z$ with a supscript $\std$.
 The rest of the notation is unchanged.